wrightben/codeeval/String Permutations (JavaScript).md

 Generating the numerical permutation list has to be done just once.
 See ./code/permutations for other examples

 #### Notes
 * The idea that permutations exist "in order" as values in a sequence is not naive.
-In fact, it's a fundamental idea.
+In fact, it's fundamental.
 * A final array sort is only necessary when there are duplicate letters.
 * Words with duplicate letters could use modified starting and ending indexes: "abc" = [123,321]; "aac" = [112,211]
 * For the sequence 1-2-3-4-5-6-7, we can figure out 7P2 by using the starting index 1-2 and the ending index 7-6.<sup>1</sup>